yfwang27/StatisticsR_CBW18/CBW2018_course.md

 More about residuals (12/23)
 =========================================================

-Plot the residuals against the independent variable (X), i.e. the height.
+Plot the residuals against the independent variable (X), i.e. the body weight.

 <img src="CBW2018_course-figure/unnamed-chunk-80-1.png" title="plot of chunk unnamed-chunk-80" alt="plot of chunk unnamed-chunk-80" width="1020" />